 What are microservices?

-Microservices are an architectural approach in which a single application is composed of many loosely coupled and independently deployable smaller components, or services.
+A microservices architecture is an approach to software development in which solutions are composed of smaller independent services that communicate with each other over APIs.
 This architectural approach can be described based on the following features:

 The advantages of microservices

-A microservice architecture optimizes for a separation of concerns and coordination.
-These properties offer engineering teams choice and autonomy.
+A microservice architecture optimizes for a separation of concerns and coordination, which offers engineering teams more choice and autonomy.
 This is why many organizations opt to build with microservices.

 Some of the key engineering benefits of a microservice architecture include: